About the course

 The university sessions will predominantly focus on the Masters level modules and assessment for the PGCE element.
 The hub sessions have a strong focus on classroom based teaching and learning with lots of practical ideas for you to take away and use.

 You will also have subject based sessions with other trainees in your subject area within the alliance.
-These are led by an experienced practicing classroom teacher to explore the best teaching and learning approaches in Science.
+These are led by an experienced practising classroom teacher to explore the best teaching and learning approaches in Science.

 We have a thorough interview process to ensure that we are matching potential trainees to the right schools and departments.